hansa/UCloset3D/README.md

 5. **Mix & Match** – arrange outfits using pieces from the virtual closet.
 6. **Motion Generator** – convert text prompts into animations.
 7. **Gallery Sharing** – publish completed looks to a shareable gallery page.
+8. **Metahuman Video** – animate a MetaHuman from an uploaded video.

 ## Default outfits